KSMubasshir/srsepc-fbs-handover-shvlan-oran/LOCAL-ORAN-DEPLOYMENT.md

 When instantiating the experiment:
 - Set `Deploy O-RAN RIC on eNodeB` parameter to `True`
 - Choose adequate hardware type (recommend `d740`)
-- No shared VLAN configuration needed
+- **Shared VLAN options are automatically disabled and ignored** when local RIC is enabled

 ### **2. Experiment Deployment**